Magest1ckkz/nightwing-tbp/README.md

 # nightwing-tbp
-🌟 A general purpose bot for trollbox.
+🌟 A bot for trollbox used for archival purposes only.